Church of God in Christ: General officers

 The legislative authority of the church is vested in a general assembly, composed of the members of the general board, jurisdictional/auxiliary bishops, jurisdictional supervisors, chaplains, pastors, ordained elders, four district missionaries and six lay members from each jurisdiction.
-The general assembly elects a 12-person general board (presidium) every four years from the college of bishops, who serve functionally as apostles of the church.
+The general assembly elects a 12-person general board (presidium) every four years from the college of bishops, who serve functionally as executive directors and administrators of the church.
 The general assembly meets biannually each year in April and November while the presidium acts as the executive branch of the church, overseeing the day-to-day operation when the general assembly is not in session.
 As a result, the general board exercises great authority over the church.
 The presidium includes a separately elected international presiding bishop by the general assembly who serves a term of four years, who, then appoints two assistant presiding bishops.
-The current presiding bishop and chief apostle is Bishop J. Drew Sheard who was elected in 2021.
+The current presiding bishop is Bishop J. Drew Sheard who was elected in 2021.

 National officers of the church are chosen at the general assembly every four years unless special elections are warranted.
 The judicial board serves as the judicial branch and is the supreme body that interprets polity and practice.
 It has nine members, elected by the general assembly, including three bishops, three elders, and three lay members.